North Korea speeds up missile tests to send message to Trump

+Two officials said it doesn't seem to matter to the Kim Jong Un regime whether the tests succeed or fail, and most have failed.

 On Friday, a missile capable of striking targets in South Korea detonated minutes after launch, scattering debris over land and sea.
-The missile, called the NK-17, is among those the officials said the North has launched knowing they might not be ready.
+Called the KN-17, the missile is among those the officials said Pyongyang has launched knowing they might not be ready.

-"They want to show they can," said one official.
+"They want to show they can," one official said.
 "They believe they learn something new from every launch, success or failure."

 Related: The Not-So-Little North Korean Missile That Couldn't